 - Lack of proper development of the child’s bladder.
 For the best bladder development, children should urinate without inhibition.
 The fact that they are not yet conscious about, but forced peeing according to the schedules imposed by the parents can bring these consequences.

 - Hygienic child’s problems: chronic holding causes daily pee and poop accidents, bed-wetting, urinary tract infections.
-The studies have confirmed that children with bed-wetting problems have both also constipation problems.
+The studies have confirmed that children with bed-wetting problems have also constipation problems.

 My best potty-training techniques for girls